 - $500 comprehensive deductible

-To determine minimum coverage limits, Bankrate used minimum coverages that meet each state’s requirements.
+To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
 Our base profile drivers own a 2019 Honda of the following model types, commute five days a week and drive 12,000 miles annually:

 - Honda Accord